LF-digitala-kanaler/LFDS/content/components/web/forms/radio-buttons.md

 ---
 template: ComponentPage
-category: Forms
 title: Radio buttons
+intro: We have several types of radio buttons in LFUI, all with their specific use cases.
+There are LF-styled "normal" radio buttons, button groups and radio cards.
 description: There are three types of radio buttons in LFUI; standard radio buttons, button groups and radio cards.
 previewImage: /img/radio-button.svg
-intro: We have several types of radio buttons in LFUI, all with their specific use cases.
-There are LF-styled "normal" radio buttons, button groups and radio cards.
-backgroundColor: "#fff"
+category: Forms
 tabs:
   - content: >-
       ## How (and when) to use